-Evidence of Catherine Bruen:
+Evidence of Catherine Bruen

-- 7.1 Ms Bruen, giving evidence, said that she was the Chief Operating Officer of the Institute of Technology Tallaght [ITT] now TUD which was established in 1997 and which provided education in a disadvantaged area.
-She said that ITT sought an on-site crèche and made an application for funding to An Pobal.
-Following the said application, the ITT received funding for an on-site crèche. - 7.2 Ms Bruen said that childcare was a barrier for students attending ITT as it was in a DÉIS area.
+- 7.1 Ms Bruen, giving evidence for TUD, said that she was the Chief Operating Officer of Institute of Technology Tallaght [ITT now TUD], which was established in 1997 and which provided education in a disadvantaged area.
+She said that ITT were eager to have an on-site crèche and made an application for funding to An Pobal.
+Following the said application, the ITT received funding for an on-site creche. - 7.2 Ms Bruen said that childcare was a barrier for students attending ITT as it was a DÉIS area.
 She said that once the funding was secured, the crèche opened in 2008.
-She gave evidence that the crèche must remain open for 20 years under the conditions of the funding.
-Furthermore, the evidence was that a hierarchy of students was to be allowed to use the crèche, depending on the requisite criteria. - 7.3 In 2008, An Cósan won the public tender to run the crèche for the first two terms.
+She gave evidence that the crèche must be opened for 20 years under the conditions of the funding. - 7.3 In 2008, An Cósan won the public tender to run the crèche for the first two terms.
 They invoiced ITT as 'Shanty Education'. - 7.4 The evidence was that there was a special childcare fund available to students attending ITT (now TUD).
 A student who had a child in the crèche would pay the fees and then apply to ITT for funding.
 This was seen as a big selling point for potential students and was an integral part of ITT (ITT subsequently amalgamated with other third level institutions to form TUD).
 It was emphasised that ITT/TUD did not pay 100% of the costs.
 Rather, it was a subsidised system.
 Students must be in good financial standing to fulfil the criteria.